 Bear in mind that you must also have an insurance cover when applying for a residence permit as without it, a residence permit cannot be granted.

 Note: Information here might be subject to changes.
 The latest information about the immigration procedures is always available from the officials.

 Note that this information is subject to change.
 Check the updated information on the immigration requirements well in advance on the website of the Finnish Immigration Service.

 Citizens of EU member states, Nordic countries, Switzerland and Liechtenstein

 Check travel documents accepted by Finland from The Ministry for Foreign Affairs of Finland.

 Note that during your study period in Finland there will be opportunities to travel to Finland’s neighbouring countries.
 For travel outside Finland a passport is often required.

 EU Registration and Personal Identity Code

-EU citizens and citizens of Liechtenstein and Switzerland do not need a residence permit before coming to Finland.
+EU citizens and citizens of Liechtenstein and Switzerland do not need a residence permit to Finland.
 However, you must register your right of residence if your stay lasts for longer than three months.
 This is done either online at EnterFinland.fi or at the Helsinki Immigration Service.
 If you register online, please make sure to tick the box where you request a Personal Identity Code.
 You will receive more information about this during the orientation days.